M66B/FairEmail/FAQ.md

 Stripped and reformatted messages are often better readable than original messages because the margins are removed and font sizes are standardized.

+FairEmail does not allow other apps access to your messages and attachments without your approval.

 ## Frequently Asked Questions

 * [(1) Which permissions are needed and why?](#user-content-faq1)